Schools for your children

 Schooling In South Africa

-When moving to South Africa, you have a wide a range of schooling options, from state-funded schools to private and international ones.
-We hope that this overview of the education system in South Africa will help you to make an informed decision on which school to enrol your child into.
+When moving to South Africa, you have a wide range of schooling options, from state-funded schools to private and international ones.
+We hope that this overview of the education system in South Africa will help you to make an informed decision on which school to enroll your child into.

 It is compulsory for children from the age of seven (grade 1) to the age of 15 (grade 9), to attend school.
 In total, the education system runs all the way from grade RR (otherwise known as pre-school) to grade 12.
 Kindergarten is known as 'grade RR' in South Africa, and primary schools are generally divided into junior preparatory schools (grades 0-3) and senior preparatory schools (grades 4-7) before children attend high school (otherwise known as college) from grades 8-12.
 Many senior preparatory schools act as feeder schools for high schools/colleges.

 - The above mentioned schools can accommodate Grade 1 to Grade 12: (see attached list of Primary and High School) here.